-Shock is one of the symptoms of poisonous snake bites.
-The venom may cause swelling in the upper respiratory system making it hard for the animal to breathe.
-The venom of coral snakes and rattlesnakes paralyzes the upper respiratory system.
+The venom may cause swelling in the upper respiratory system making it hard for the dog to breathe.
+The venom of Coral Snakes and Rattlesnakes, for example, paralyzes the upper respiratory system.
 The bites are most dangerous if they occur around the head or near the heart.
-Learning how to perform artificial respiration could save your dog's life.

 Have Dog Training Questions?